The Mn Criminal Defense, Personal Injury & Family Law Blog

 If you or your loved one has received compensation after settling a personal injury lawsuit, you may have several questions on your mind.
-One of these may be about whether or not you need to count the proceeds as a part of your income.
-After all, income can be taxed by the Internal Revenue Service (IRS).
+You may be asking, Can the IRS levy a personal injury settlement in Hutchinson, MN?
+The short answer is yes, it can be taxed by the Internal Revenue Service (IRS), depending on what kind of compensation it is.

 Including the compensation in your income depends on the unique facts and circumstances surrounding your case.
-As experienced personal injury lawyers in Hutchinson, MN, we understand that the compensation you receive can be made of several elements.
+Experienced personal injury lawyers in Hutchinson, MN understand that the compensation you receive can be made of several elements.
 For instance, it may include money that makes up for lost wages, emotional/mental distress, and attorney’s fees.

 Before understanding what the IRS can do with your personal injury settlement amount, let’s know the basics